 Center for Collective Intelligence

-The MIT Center for Collective Intelligence (CCI) brings together faculty from across MIT to conduct research on how new communications technologies, especially the internet, now allow huge numbers of people all over the world to work together in new ways.
+The MIT Center for Collective Intelligence (CCI) brings together faculty from across MIT to conduct research on how new information technologies—especially the internet and AI—now allow huge numbers of people all over the world to work together in new ways.
 The center's basic research question is: How can people and computers be connected so that—collectively—they act more intelligently than any individuals, groups, or computers have ever done before?

 CCI frequently employs graduate students and undergraduates to assist with its research projects.

 CCI is directed by Professor Thomas W. Malone.
-For further information about the center or about student employment opportunities, contact Robert Laubacher, 617-253-0526.
+For further information about the center or about student employment opportunities, contact Kathleen Kennedy.